mine-cetinkaya-rundel/quarto-wsds/README.md

-# quarto-wsds
+# Hello Quarto - A World of Possibilities (for Reproducible Publishing)

-Materials for the Hello Quarto: A World of Possibilities (for Reproducible Publishing) workshop at WSDS 2023
+Quarto is the next generation of R Markdown for publishing, including dynamic and static documents and multilingual programming language support.
+With Quarto you can create documents, books, presentations, blogs or other online resources.
+This workshop will introduce you to authoring Quarto documents using RStudio Visual Editor, which provides a user interface for editing all of Pandoc markdown.
+You will also get learn to create slides and develop websites and publish to QuartoPub as well as writing scientific manuscripts with Quarto.